UFAM Rally 2025 Main Stage

 Mary Whiteford

 Former Michigan State Representative.
-Led mental health reforms and launched the Michigan Crisis Line (988).
-Passionate advocate and volunteer for foster children and recovery services.
+Led mental health reforms and championed the creation of Michiganโs 988 Crisis Line.
+Tireless advocate for accessible mental health and crisis services statewide.

 Tracey Sahouri

-Founded ZQS RUN after the tragic loss of her son, Zach.
-Advocate, educator, and nonprofit leader supporting recovery and overdose prevention efforts across Michigan.
+Founder of ZQS RUN in honor of her son Zach.
+Advocate and nonprofit leader for recovery and overdose prevention.

 Tara Moreno-Wallen